thogiti/thogiti.github.io/_posts/2023-08-16-Ultimate-Guide-to-Working-with-ZKSNARKS-and-Cryptographic-Primitives.md

 ---
-title = The Ultimate Guide to Working with ZKSNARKS and Cryptographic Primitives - From Trusted Setup to Workflow Automation
+title: The Ultimate Guide to Working with ZKSNARKS and Cryptographic Primitives - From Trusted Setup to Workflow Automation

-tags = ZKSNARKS ZKP Zero-Knowledge-Proofs Circom Cryptographic-Primitives Trusted-setup Powers-of-Tau Groth16 Sparse-Merkle-Tree keccak Exponentiation workflow-automation
+tags: ZKSNARKS ZKP Zero-Knowledge-Proofs Circom Cryptographic-Primitives Trusted-setup Powers-of-Tau Groth16 Sparse-Merkle-Tree keccak Exponentiation workflow-automation
 ---